Polk County Theft Defense Attorneys

 Former Prosecutors Working On Your Side

-As former prosecutors, Matthew Kaylor, David S. Kaylor and Brenda P. Ramirez know how the prosecution thinks.
+As former prosecutors, Matthew Kaylor and David S. Kaylor know how the prosecution thinks.
 They use this inside knowledge to build strong defenses the government cannot ignore.
 Common defense strategies include:

 - Ownership — You cannot steal property you own or co-own with another.